PGT-Lab/PGT_Genotyping/README.md

 # 4. Dataset merge

-The merged was performed only with the inteserction of SNVs in pairs of datasets.
+The merge was performed using only the intersection of SNVs between pairs of datasets.
+This step can be done with two or more datasets, as long as they have sufficient overlap and are based on the same reference genome."

 *Main Command:*